Dodf12/Lingui/README.md

 Have 16 different language available

 Download folder, unzip code and import it to vscode.
-Run finalproject.java
+Run finalproject.java and watch the magic occur